Whole Life Insurance

 Last updated March 29, 2026

 Final expense insurance (also called burial insurance or funeral insurance) is permanent life insurance that covers end-of-life costs.
 Face amounts range from $5,000 to $50,000 for ages 50–85.
-No medical exam.
+No medical exam — though for simplified-issue plans, approval still depends on your answers to the application's health questions.
 Premiums never increase.
 Death benefit is tax-free.
-Two carrier options available through June: Foresters PlanRight (3 tiers) and Washington National Providence Whole Life (2 plans).
+Multiple plan options available through June's appointed carriers, including simplified issue and guaranteed acceptance plans.

 The median cost of a funeral with viewing and burial in the U.S. is $7,848.
 With a vault, it rises to $9,420.
 Cremation with a service averages $6,280.
 Northeast states (NJ, PA, MD) run 15–30% above the national average.